ThisImmortal/Data-Structures-and-Algorithms-implementation-in-Java/README.md

 # Data-Structures-and-Algorithms-implementation-in-Java
-Data Structures (mainly linear) and its implementations in Java are introduced in this repository.
-I also add the most used algorithms.
+Data Structures and its implementations in Java are introduced in this repository.

 ## I am planning to introduce data structures listed below:
-* ArrayList
-* LinkedList
+* LinkedList (Singly, Doubly, Circular)
 * Array
+* Stack
 * String
 * Queue
+* Tree
-* Stack
+* Heap

 ## Algorithms: